John Christian

 Ozana Halik

-Ozana approved the creation of a Club database in which to bring the Club into the 20th century, which led to everything we do and see online involving the website and membership database.
+Ozana approved the creation of a Club database to bring the Club into the 20th century, which led to everything we do and see online involving the website and membership database.
 Ozana created ROCKBUSTER, an addition to the database which allowed the membership to check out videos.
 RopeBAY is a venue in which members can buy and sell their used climbing gear.
 In addition, Ozana designed and purchased the club t-shirts and club stickers.
-Ozana remains an active climbing member.

 Selma Hanel- Rosenthal